 Spring Sakura in Niseko

-'Hanami' is the traditional Japanese practice of visiting blooming japanese cherry and ume trees for picnics and celebrations; a national passion which is so widely observed in Japan that when sakura season comes, even news and weather channels regularly update on blooming forecasts and reports across the country.
+For hundreds of years, the Japanese tradition of 'Hanami' has been observed; with families, friends, and loved-ones alike visiting blooming japanese cherry and ume trees for picnics and celebrations; and is a national passion so widely loved in Japan, that when the sakura season is approaching, news and weather channels give forecasts months in advance, regularly update on blooming schedules and reports across the country.

 Hokkaido, having the coolest weather in Japan, is usually the last place for sakura to bloom every year.
-The wave of colour will wash from South to North, finally reaching Niseko during April/May.
+The wave of colour will wash from South to North, eventually reaching Japan's northernmost prefecture.

-Repeatedly voted the greatest sakura viewing point in Hokkaido, the star shaped park and surrounding moat are lined by over 1500 individual sakura trees, and is truly a sight to behold, with visitors flocking from all over Hokkaido to visit the park.
+Repeatedly voted the greatest sakura viewing point in Hokkaido, the star shaped Goryokaku park and surrounding moat are lined by over 1500 individual sakura trees, with visitors flocking from all over Hokkaido to visit.

 Located in Hakodate, Goryokaku is accessible by train or by car, but is more suited to a day or multi-day trip due to the distance.
 (Roughly 3 hours by car, or 4 hours by train - perfect if your trip includes visiting southern Hokkaido.)

-If you'd like to find out more about spring in Niseko, or would like some assistance with getting to the best sakura viewing locations in town, please don't hesitate to contact a member of our concierge team.
+If you would like to find out more about spring in Niseko or the best sakura viewing locations in town, please don't hesitate to contact a member of our concierge team.